 Your choice of diet plays a major role in the prevention and control of inflammation.
 Your anti-inflammatory diet should provide a healthy balance of proteins, carbohydrates, and fat in each and every meal you take.

-Mediterranean diet is high in fruit, vegetables, whole grain, nuts, seeds, fish, healthy oils and spices.
-Additionally, nutrients found in this food including antioxidants, omega-3, curcumin among others has shown remarkable anti-inflammatory effects.
+The Mediterranean diet is high in fruit, vegetables, whole grain, nuts, seeds, fish, healthy oils and spices.
+Additionally, nutrients found in this food including antioxidants, omega-3, and curcumin among others have shown remarkable anti-inflammatory effects.

 Antioxidants Rich Foods